gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 In order to help you get the jobs you need done we offer a variety of slurm `partitions` (queues) that have different [limits on resources and time](https://rcpedia.stanford.edu/_policies/user_limits/#slurm-resource-limits).

-# ✏️ Kitchen demo!

-I need some volunteers to help me cook a meal.

 ## 💻 Run a mystery python script